notnotdurgesh/Permissionless-Bounty/README.md

 ### Backend:
 - **TypeScript**: A statically typed superset of JavaScript for better development experience.
-- **Express.js**: A minimal and flexible Node.js web application framework.
+- **Express.js**: A minimal and flexible Node.js web application framework
+- **Mongo-DB**: Database used to store conversation and come back to meeting later on

 ### AI APIs Used:
 - **OpenAI**: To handle AI-driven interactions and responses.